LOWMELT® DESOLDER WIRELow Temp SMD & Thru-Hole Removal and BGA Pad Re-Dressing Solder

 So many benefits

-1. Prevents burning, warping of PCBs
+1. Prevents burning, warping PCB's

-during rework.
+in rework.
 2. Prevents lifting pads during rework.

 your de-soldering tools quickly.

-delicate BGA pads without wick or braid.
+weak BGA pads without wick/braid.

 Zephyrtronics invented the synergistic combination of